kamrulislambappy/tailwindcss-setup/README.md

 ![Tailwind CSS IntelliSense](https://lh3.googleusercontent.com/drive-viewer/AJc5JmRueA-kP6ukVIziTZEwqAtKWmMsUGdBCKcyn0JnLKmiEOtJzRT98uII2aPeQfJUyFkLNaMmXrsLBWQbiBNEiERLbfHSHQ=w1366-h649)

 - #### _Extra configuration for Tailwind CSS language to avoid error or warning in VScode._
-  Copy the code below and paste it into the `settings.json` file from the `.vscode` folder in your project. ↓↓↓
+  Copy the code below and create a folder named `.vscode` in your project Create a file named `settings.json` inside it and paste inside it. ↓↓↓

 ```bash
 // Tailwindcss related config